o3de/o3de/Gems/Atom/Feature/Common/Assets/Materials/materialpipeline_shader_structure.md

 // These are usually not fully defined by the material, but are instead controlled by several defines: See 'BasePBR_VertexData.azsli' in conjunction with 'ForwardPassVertexData.azsli'.
 // struct VsInput{};            // Inputs to the vertex shader
 // struct VsOutput{};           // Output of the vertex shader, input to the pixel shader
-// struct VsSystemValues{};     // Values specific to the rendering pipeline (e.g. `instanceId` for Forward+), usually treated as an opaque struct that is passed to various utility functions, and never declared by the material directly.
+// struct VsSystemValues{};     // Values specific to the render pipeline (e.g. `instanceId` for Forward+), usually treated as an opaque struct that is passed to various utility functions, and never declared by the material directly.
-//   How everything fits together can become conplex.
+//   How everything fits together can become complex.
 E.g., the InstanceId needs to be passed from the vertex shader to the pixel shader and therefore, needs to be part of the VsOutput struct in a Forward+ pipeline only.

 // struct PixelGeometryData{}; // Converts the VsOutput to input for the surface data;
                                // Ideally, this does parallax handling and alpha clipping, so that the custom z pass can stop after this.
-                               // In practice, alpha clipping happens with the surface. ----------------> TODO! <---------------
+                               // In practice, alpha clipping currently happens with the surface.
 // See 'BasePBR_PixelGeometryData.azsli'

 // struct SurfaceData{};       // Contains all the surface data needed to evaluate the lighting on a pixel.